InnocentZero/C_CPP_Notes/src/notes/asm.md

 - `fclex`: clear floating point exceptions.

 - `cmove`: Conditional moves.
 Find the list [here](https://github.com/HJLebbink/asm-dude/wiki/CMOVcc)
-- `cmp` compare two values and store the result accordingly.
+- `cmp` compare two values and store the result accordingly (stores the `zero` flag to be one).
-- `cmps` takes tow arguments for size of string, reads the size from DS:SI to ES:DI and changes flags accordingly.
+- `cmps` takes two for size of string, reads the size from DS:SI to ES:DI and changes flags accordingly.
   - has suffixes b,w,d,q for size suffixes.
 - `cmpxchg %a %b`: compare and exchange.
 If AX is equal to `%a` then `%b` is loaded to `%a`.
 Otherwise `%a` is loaded into AX.
 ZF is set to 1 if they are equal or 0 otherwise.
   - Also has another variant dealing with 64 and 128 bit values.
 Except `%b` is implicitly taken to be CX:BX.